-- 9.1 Development and implementation of a regulatory framework to ensure the building and certification system delivers well-built, safe and compliant buildings that protect the public interest. - 9.2 Tighter and more effective regulation of private certifiers new regulatory arrangements must be strong, proactively enforced and subject to regular and rigorous audit. - 9.3 A gradual return of certification functions to councils if the NSW Government's building reforms do not deliver meaningful solutions to problems with the private certification system and address conflicts of interest. - 9.4 The NSW Government taking a leadership role in the management of cladding issues by providing effective guidance and funding to deal with the cladding crisis and releasing details surrounding the identified high-risk buildings. - 9.5 The NSW Government to fully implement the Construct NSW reform program and commit to expand reforms to building classes other than Class 2 (multi-unit buildings). - 9.6 Complying development to be limited to low risk or low impact development, with clearly defined parameters. - 9.7 Support from the NSW Government for more affordable access to the full suite of Australian Standards for the local government sector.
+- 9.1 A properly resourced regulatory framework that ensures the building certification system (including fire safety regulation) delivers well-built, safe and compliant buildings that protect the public interest. - 9.2 Tighter and more effective regulation of private certifiers new regulatory arrangements must be strong, proactively enforced and subject to regular and rigorous audit.

+- 9.3 A gradual return of certification functions to councils if the NSW Government's building reforms do not deliver meaningful solutions to problems with the private certification system and address conflicts of interest. - 9.4 The NSW Government taking a leadership role in the management of cladding issues by providing effective guidance, funding and resources to rectify buildings with flammable cladding. - 9.5 The NSW Government to fully implement the Construct NSW reform program and commit to expand reforms to building classes other than Class 2 (multi-unit buildings). - 9.6 Complying development to be limited to low risk or low impact development, with clearly defined parameters. - 9.7 Support from the NSW Government for more affordable access to the full suite of Australian Standards for the local government sector.

-10. Climate Change
+10 Climate Change